fadi0077/web-test2/README.md

 # web-test2
-a small web project demonstarting the use of Github
+a small web project demonstarting the use of Github and how to merge pull requests